-Following potential approval of any of our product candidates, the FDA may impose significant restrictions on a product's indicated uses or marketing or impose ongoing requirements for potentially costly and time consuming post-approval studies, post-market surveillance or clinical trials.
-Following approval, if any, of CPI-006, CPI-818 and ciforadenant or any other product candidate, such candidate will also be subject to ongoing FDA requirements governing the labeling, packaging, storage, distribution, safety surveillance, advertising, promotion, recordkeeping and reporting of safety and other post-market information.
+Following potential approval of any of our product candidates, the FDA or foreign regulatory authorities may impose significant restrictions on a product's indicated uses or marketing or impose ongoing requirements for potentially costly and time consuming post-approval studies, post-market surveillance or clinical trials.
+Following approval, if any, of CPI-818, ciforadenant and mupadolimab or any other product candidate, such candidate will also be subject to ongoing FDA or foreign regulatory authorities requirements governing the labeling, packaging, storage, distribution, safety surveillance, advertising, promotion, recordkeeping and reporting of safety and other post-market information.
 If we or a regulatory agency discovers previously unknown problems with a product, such as adverse events of unanticipated severity or frequency, or problems with the facility where the product is manufactured, a regulatory agency may impose restrictions on that product, the manufacturing facility or us, including requesting recall or withdrawal of the product from the market or suspension of manufacturing.

-If we or the manufacturing facilities for CPI-006, CPI-818 and ciforadenant or any other product candidate that may receive regulatory approval, if any, fail to comply with applicable regulatory requirements, a regulatory agency may:
+If we or the manufacturing facilities for CPI-818, ciforadenant and mupadolimab or any other product candidate that may receive regulatory approval, if any, fail to comply with applicable regulatory requirements, a regulatory agency may:

-- issue warning letters or untitled letters: - seek an injunction or impose civil or criminal penalties or monetary fines; - suspend or withdraw regulatory approval; - suspend any ongoing clinical trials; - refuse to approve pending applications or supplements or applications filed by us; - suspend or impose restrictions on operations, including costly new manufacturing requirements; or - seize or detain products, refuse to permit the import or export of product or request that we initiate a product recall.
+- issue warning letters or untitled letters; - seek an injunction or impose civil or criminal penalties or monetary fines; - suspend or withdraw regulatory approval; - suspend any ongoing clinical trials; - refuse to approve pending applications or supplements or applications filed by us; - suspend or impose restrictions on operations, including costly new manufacturing requirements; or - seize or detain products, refuse to permit the import or export of product or request that we initiate a product recall.